 Proposers shall provide a highway safety analysis in accordance with the current AASHTO Highway Safety Manual for any permanent alignments shifts on the project.
 That analysis shall show that the permanent alignment is equal to or better than the existing alignment.
-Requirements for the safety analysis are included in Attachment B. The Proposer shall submit this analysis concurrently with the Preliminary and Formal ATCs for horizontal alignment shifts for review by the Department.
-Approved alignment shifts shall be incorporated into the Proposer's Technical Proposal.
+Requirements for the safety analysis are included in Attachment B. The Proposer shall submit this analysis with Preliminary and Formal ATCs for horizontal alignment shifts for review by the Department.